rawern/DirectLook/README.md

 ## What is DirectLook?

-DirectLook helps you to get rid of an unattractive effect while videochatting.
-If you use your build-in webcam of your laptop or an dedicated webcam, you mostly looking on the screen while chatting.
-So you are unable to look directly in the "eyes" of your chatpartner.
+DirectLook helps you to get rid of an unattractive effect while capturing videos from xour webcam.
+If you use your build-in webcam of your laptop or an dedicated webcam, you mostly looking on the screen and not in the camera.
+So you are unable to look directly in the camera while your are looking at the screen.

 ## Features

-- uses OpenNI compatible Depthsensors like Microsoft Kinect or Asus Xtion to capture the scene
+- uses OpenNI to access the MS Kinect (Kinect for Windows is not supported)
 - reconstructs the scene with the collected data
 - rotate and pan your head within the digital scene